M-Nassir/perception/README.md

 that can be found at: https://arxiv.org/abs/2103.12323

 The perception algorithm detects global anomalies in univariate and multivariate data parameter-free!
 Just give it the standardised data as a numpy array and it will return the label (normal or anomalous) of each observation.
-The algorithm also gives each observation a score that can be useful for further analysis and investigations.
+The algorithm also gives each observation a score that can be useful for further analysis and investigation.

 Notes on the algorithm: